haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

 ### icat (data layer)

-Extracts the contents of a file by inode number, even if deleted.<br />
+Extracts the contents of a file by inode number.<br />

 ![icat](../media/icat.png)